 Meaning, Origin, and Miscellaneous information: The name means 'loving' (ahhhh), and derives from Carthach, an 11th century king of Cashel.
 In the 12th century the dynasty was exiled from Tipperary and relocated to Cork and Kerry.
 About 60% of McCarthy families hail from Cork.

-Although spread wide geographically, the 4,125 Gallagher households recorded in Griffith's Valuation were most common in north western counties, especially Donegal (1732) and Mayo (627).
+Although spread wide geographically, the 4,125 Gallagher households recorded in Griffith's Valuation were most common in 1847-1864 in north western counties, especially Donegal (1,732) and Mayo (627).
 The smallest numbers were in Kilkenny and Tipperary (just 7 combined).

 Meaning, Origin, and Miscellaneous information: And little has altered into modern times.
-It still holds the number one spot for Irish surnames in Co Donegal.
+Gallagher still holds the number one spot for Irish surnames in County Donegal.

 Meaning 'foreign helper', the Old Irish spelling is O'Gallchobhair; the